This principle mentioned inA123 (3) EPC applies only after delivery.

 Once a patent is issued, an act of a third party that does not constitute an infringement can not become an infringement because of an amendment made after the grant (T1149 / 97 and Directives H-IV 3.1) even if the description would support such a modification.

-Chapter 2.
-Basis of assessment
+Basis for assessment